Stektpotet/imt2531-exam/README.md

 ## Curiosity task - 3D object viewer

 We are not doing Pacman.
-Instead we are doing a Curiousity Task.
+Instead we are doing a Curiosity Task.
 We are focusing heavily on Architecture/Framework development for an OpenGL graphics engine.

 The goal of our engine is to provide a 3D viewer with loading of resource files during run-time.
 The 3D-viewer will support 5 different files which may be loaded, edited, re-loaded during run-time by the user:
 - Texture files   (e.g. brickwall.jpg)
 - Shader files    (e.g. base.glsl)